arkangel-dev/efcore.wayback/README.md

 `Audit` : This indicates to Wayback that an entity should be audited and tracked

-`SoftDelete` : This indicates that entities have to be soft deleted instead of hard deletes.
+`SoftDelete` : This indicates that entities have to be soft deleted instead of hard deleted.
 If this attribute is added to an entity, then it implemented a `bool IsDeleted` parameter.
 If this attribute is implemented, the `OnModelCreating` method will also implement a Query filter on it.
 Entities with this attribute also have to implement the `IWaybackSoftDeletable` interface